everestthemes/allmart/readme.txt

 == Description ==
-Online Store: The Ultimate WordPress Theme for Pet Food Businesses, empower your online pet food store with OnlineStore, a premium WordPress theme crafted specifically for pet food businesses like yours.
+All Mart: The Ultimate WordPress Theme for Pet Food Businesses, empower your online pet food store with OnlineStore, a premium WordPress theme crafted specifically for pet food businesses like yours.
 Built with the latest WooCommerce and Full Site Editing features, OnlineStore empowers you to create a visually stunning and user-friendly online shop that caters to pet lovers everywhere.

 == Changelog ==